snowfoxsh/aplang-book/src/std/fs.md

 - `file_path: String` The path of the file to read.

 **Returns:**
-- `String`: The contents of the file.
-- `Null`: If the file cannot be read.
+- `String`: The contents of the file, `NULL` If the file cannot be read.

 **Example Usage:**
 ```ap